Our Curriculum

 The 87 semester hours necessary for graduation must include the successful completion of the following courses and requirements:

-• Sixty-four credits from courses that require attendance in regularly scheduled classroom sessions or direct faculty instruction; such course will be explicitly identified as "Classroom Courses" by the faculty.
+• Sixty-four credits from courses that require attendance in regularly scheduled classroom sessions or direct faculty instruction; such course will be explicitly identified as "Classroom Courses" (LAWC) by the faculty.

 • The courses listed below as "Required First-Year Courses".